Eric-peng111/RPG_GAME_java/Activity_1_User_Stories.md

 As a Player, I want level’s environment to change when I move on to different levels to allow myself to keep playing without getting bored by repetitive environment.

-As a Player, I want the mazes to be filled with traps to be challenged when traversing through the maze.

 As a Designer, I want to have a library where I can store objects for maps and environments to have an easy access when I am customising the levels.

 As a Designer, I want a game engine designed for RPG to have a built in library ready to use for my game.